redhat-ai-dev/ai-lab-template/templates/audio-to-text/docs/index.md

 ## **Using The Template**

-This AI Software Template provides you with some customization to alter the final generated result.
-Aside from being able to input your desired name for the application and container image, you can control:
+This AI Software Template allows you to customize the final generated result.
+In addition to specifying the application name and container image, you can also control the following actions:

-- The owner listed through Red Hat Developer Hub (RHDH).
+- The owner listed through Red Hat Developer Hub (RHDH)
-- The desired GitHub/GitLab organization and repository.
+- The desired GitHub/GitLab organization and repository
-- The namespace the application and applicable model servers are deployed to.
+- The namespace the application and applicable model servers are deployed to

 !!! tip "Git Repositories"